 The new program was approved by the Jacksonville City Council on August 23, 2016 and will involve installation of new water and sewer services in designated areas of our community.
-The neighborhoods outlined on the map below are the first proposed areas based on community needs and abandoning of septic tanks having a positive environmental impact to our waterways.
+The neighborhoods listed below are the first three (3) proposed areas based on community needs and abandoning of septic tanks having a positive environmental impact to our waterways.

 Biltmore C Water and Sewer Improvement Project

 On January 26, 2017, the City of Jacksonville and JEA hosted the first of two kick-off town meeting to discuss the new program.
-An additional meeting with the remaining property owners in the Biltmore C project area is scheduled for February 16, 2017 at 6:30 PM at James Weldon Johnson College Preparatory Middle School located at 3276 Norman E. Thagard Boulevard.
-Property owners will receive an invitation sent via USPS prior to the meeting.
+An additional meeting was held on February 16, 2017.
+Eligible property owners received an invitation sent via USPS prior to the meeting.
 View the presentation and learn more about the project below.

 View Meeting Presentation (PPT)

 The COJ and JEA will be working together over the next few months to communicate information about the program in general and provide more specifics about the proposed future neighborhood projects.
 While this initiative is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.

 These projects will still need to be voted on by the individual neighborhoods, designed/engineered, bid and constructed prior to any connection.
 The physical connections to the JEA system will be several years away.